 Check-ins are a valuable way to keep teams connected.
-With the Range app in Slack, teammates can write and read all Check-ins from within Slack while still accessing integrations, history, and more within the Range web app.
+With the Range app in Slack, teammates can write, read, and react to Check-ins from the comfort of their Slack workspace.

-The process for Check-ins is simple, each day, teammates share an update about their work — what they did yesterday and what they’re planning to do today.
-They also share an update on how they’re feeling, using an emoji, and answer team questions.
+The process for publishing Check-ins is simple.
+Each day, teammates share an update on what they did yesterday and what they’re planning to do today.
+They also share how they’re feeling using a color and an emoji and answer a team question.
 These culture-building moments help the team feel connected even when working remotely.

 To get started running Range Check-ins with Slack, make sure your Range account is connected to Slack.
 From there, subscribe a team channel to Range and make sure each of your teammates also links their Slack identity to their Range identity.

-Don’t forget to tell your team why you’re doing Check-ins — to help you help them without spending more time on Zoom calls.Connect Slack to Range
+Don’t forget to tell your team why you’re doing Check-ins — to help you stay in sync without extra meetings.